 Note: Faxed applications will not be accepted

-In early August, several thousand lunch applications are sent by U.S. Mail to those students who were enrolled the previous year for early qualification, along with a self-addressed stamped envelope.
 Some students are pre-approved through DHS.
-In addition, students will each receive a family lunch application from their school.
+In addition, students may pick up a family lunch application from their school.
 On each lunch application are detailed instructions on how to apply for the Free and Reduced Meal Program.
 Family Lunch Applications can be returned to any school in Tulsa Public Schools.

 Upon arrival at the Ross Service Center, Child Nutrition Service Department: